h2tc-roboticsx/H2TC/doc/optitrack.md

  [ 0., 0., 0., 1. ]]
 ```

-To convert the transformation matrix from Optitrack World frame to our local throw-catch zone, we use the inverse matrix of the above 4 x 4 transformation matrix:
+To convert the transformation matrix from Optitrack World frame to our our throw-catch zone, we use the inverse matrix of the above 4 x 4 transformation matrix:

 The inverse matrix of origin \#0 is:
 ```